anachary/zig-ai-inference-engine/ROADMAP.md

 Zig gives us the performance of C with the safety of modern languages, plus unique advantages for AI workloads:

+> Note: For the authoritative, up-to-date src_v2 status, see src_v2/project-plan/CURRENT_STATUS.md.
+That document supersedes older claims in this roadmap while we converge the documentation.

 - **Comptime computation** - optimize models at build time
 - **Explicit memory management** - no hidden allocations in inference loops
 - **Cross compilation** - works out of the box for web, mobile, embedded